HVML/HVML-Docs/zh/hvml-spec-v1.0-zh.md

    - Insert a foreign element for the token.
    - Follow the generic raw text element parsing algorithm.
    - Acknowledge the token's self-closing flag, if it is set.
-5) A start tag of a foreign element
-   - If the current node on the stack of open elements is not the `head` element, pop the node off the stack of open elements.
-   - Insert a foreign element for the token.
-   - Follow the generic raw text element parsing algorithm.
-   - Acknowledge the token's self-closing flag, if it is set.
 > A start tag whose tag name is "title"
 > Follow the generic RCDATA element parsing algorithm.
 > -- From HTML spec.
 6) An end tag whose tag name is "head"
    - Pop the current node off the stack of open elements if it is not the `head` element.
    - Pop the current node (which will be the head element) off the stack of open elements.
    - Switch the insertion mode to "after head".
 7) An end tag whose tag name is one of: "body", "html", "br"
    - Act as described in the "anything else" entry below.
 8) A start tag whose tag name is "archedata"
    - Insert an HVML element for the token.
    - Follow the generic raw text element parsing algorithm.
 9) A start tag whose tag name is "archetype"
    - Insert an HVML element for the token.
    - Push the element onto the stack of open elements so that it is the new current node.